...

 Understanding Parental Rights During a CPS Investigation in Texas

 When Child Protective Services (CPS) becomes involved with a family in Texas, questions such as “Can CPS remove your child from your home in Texas using force?” become particularly relevant.
 It is crucial for parents to understand the CPS guidelines for child removal in Texas.
-During a CPS investigation, parents are entitled to certain rights and responsibilities.
-These include the right to be treated with fairness and respect, to be fully informed about the investigation’s purpose, the allegations against them, and the potential outcomes.
-Additionally, parents should know their rights, including the option to have an attorney present during proceedings and the ability to present their side of the story.
+During a CPS investigation, parents have certain rights and responsibilities.
+These rights entail that individuals receive fair and respectful treatment, are fully informed about the investigation’s purpose, the allegations against them, and the potential outcomes.
+Furthermore, parents should understand their rights, including the option to have an attorney present during proceedings and the ability to present their side of the story.

 What can be done if CPS has taken possession of your child in Texas – Video